 9. Boot up your Screenly player and wait for the "Network interface has no IP address" error to appear.

 10. Next, insert the USB stick to a USB port on the device, and it should reboot and pick-up the new WiFi configuration.
+If it doesn't reboot after 30 seconds, pull out the USB stick and put it in a different USB port.

 11. Once the player reboots you can remove the USB stick.